bokeh/bokeh/sphinx/source/docs/user_guide/geo.rst

 ------------------

 Bokeh is compatible with several XYZ tile services that use the Web Mercator projection.
-Bokeh uses `xyzservices`_ library to take care of the tile sources and their attributions.
+Bokeh uses the `xyzservices`_ library to take care of the tile sources and their attributions.
 To add these to a plot, use the method :func:`~bokeh.models.plots.Plot.add_tile`.
-You can pass any name xyzservices may recognize. ``retina`` keyword can control the resolution of tiles.
+You can pass any name xyzservices may recognize.
+The ``retina`` keyword can control the resolution of tiles.

 .. bokeh-plot:: docs/user_guide/examples/geo_tile_source.py
     :source-position: below

+If you pass ``retina=True``, Bokeh will attempt to use the tiles in the 2x higher resolution than with default settings.
+However, this functionality needs to be supported by the tile provider.
+Otherwise, the keyword is ignored.
+Alternatively, you can include ``'retina'` as part of the tile provider name string, e.g. ``'CartoDB Positron retina'``, which will work as ``retina=True``.

 Notice that passing ``x_axis_type="mercator"`` and ``y_axis_type="mercator"``
 to ``figure`` generates axes with latitude and longitude labels, instead of raw Web